-Twenge's students and she often conduct these studies using a variation on meta-analysis, finding journal articles and dissertations that gave people psychological scales over a period of several decades.
-She calls this cross-temporal meta-analysis (for more on this method, click here.
+My students and I often conduct these studies using a variation on meta-analysis, finding journal articles and dissertations that gave people psychological scales over a period of several decades.
+I call this cross-temporal meta-analysis (for more on this method, click here.

-She also does lab research on several topics, including social rejection and the influence of modern culture on personality traits.
+I also do lab research on several topics, including social rejection and the influence of modern culture on personality traits.

-For a list of some of Dr. Twenge's research articles, click here.
+For a list of some of my research articles, click here.